 The TgNB1 sends Path Switch to the AMF.
 The AMF does not derive new NH and NCC if the AMF has configured the LTM configurations for the UE.

 The AMF sends Path Switch ACK to the TgNB1, the Path Switch includes current NH and NCC.
 The TgNB1 ignores the NH, NCC.

+NOTE: Key lifecycle is the same with 6.2.2.3 of this specification.

 3.1.2.2 L3 Xn handover

 Following step 13, TgNB1 and UE will utilize KgNB* for AS security, the KgNB* is derived from NH1 received in step 2.
 If the UE is to handover to TgNB3, not present in the candidate TgNB list, TgNB1 will derive KgNB** based on KgNB* using horizontal derivation, as the AMF does not derive a new NH for TgNB1 in step 12.
 Subsequently, TgNB1 will transmit KgNB** to TgNB3, indicating the UE to trigger handover to TgNB3.
 TgNB3 will conduct a path switch to obtain a new [NH, NCC] from the AMF, as AMF acknowledges that TgNB3 is not in LTM candidate TgNB list.
 The process is backward compatible for L3 Xn handover.

-Editor’s Note: Clarification on key lifecycle management for NH is ffs.

-Editor’s Note: How does the solution support candidate cell adding and releasing is ffs.

-Editor’s Note: How to address the scenario that SgNB release all the candidate cells and add the candidate cells again is ffs.

 3.1.3 Evaluation